utsav0/daily-dev-tips/src/pages/posts/getting-started-with-the-terminal.md

 ## Resume

-I hope these Terminal commands were helpful, and I challenge you to have a play around with these.
+I hope these Terminal commands were helpful, and I challenge you to play with them.

 Let me know in the comments if there are any really good ones I might have missed.